dropzone/dropzone/index.md

 See the installation section on how to add the stylesheet and spritemaps if you want your dropzone to look like the one on this page.

+Again, please look at the [Dropzone FAQ](https://github.com/enyo/dropzone/wiki/FAQ) if you're still unclear about some features.

 ## dropzone methods